 — Elon Musk (@elonmusk) January 23, 2015

-The Future of Life Institute (which bears a rather similar name to the Future of Humanity Institute at Oxford… which I imagine has been reason for some inter-academic grumblings) proudly announced Musk’s donation of $10M to fund projects related to AI safety.
+The Future of Life Institute (which bears a rather similar name to the Future of Humanity Institute at Oxford… and I imagine has been the basis for some inter-academic grumblings) proudly announced Musk’s donation of $10M to fund projects related to AI safety.

 One of the funded projects from Elon’s donation pool was awarded to Wendell Wallach, a past interviewee here on the TechEmergence podcast.

 Those interested in more of Musk’s conversations with Max Tegmark (one of FLI’s founders) might enjoy this video as well.